Ajay-Vishwanath/SoundCloud2/README.md

 React was chosen for the frontend due to its dynamic capability and efficiency.
 The React design allowed for a single-page web application experience, where every component does not need to be re-rendered and updated when a piece of information changes.
 Redux allowed for a normalized application state which made communication across components easier and more organized.

+Wavesurfer.js was a library I found that allowed me to pass in an audio file and get back an interactive visualization of the waveform.
+I was able to write my own functions for play/pause and handle position change which I passed into the wavesurfer object as well.

 ## Future Releases

 In the future, I would like to add